r3nt0n/bopscrk/README.md

   + **lyric_space_replacement**: same with lyrics found
   + **space_replacement_chars**: characters to insert instead of spaces inside an artist name or a lyric phrase.  *Can be a single char or a string of chars, e.g.: `!?-/&(`*
   + **space_replacement_strings**: strings to insert instead of spaces inside an artist name or a lyric phrase.  *Can be a single string or a list of strings space-separated, e.g.: `123` `34!@`*
 + Some transforms have extensive charsets preincluded.
-To use it instead of the basic, just uncomment the corresponding line.
+To use it instead of the basic, just **comment and uncomment** the corresponding lines (**If you dont comment the original it could gives an error**).

 + **Parameters configuration examples**
   + Combine all the words using dots as separator, and same using commas